bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

             handle and calling the URI.

 access_token
-: Optional.
+: RECOMMENDED.
 A unique access token for continuing the request, in the format specified
             in {{response-token-single}}.
 This access token MUST be bound to the RC's key used in the request and MUST NOT be a `bearer` token.
             This access token MUST NOT be usable at resources outside of the AS.